Trepan-Debuggers/trepan-xpy/README.rst

                8 IMPORT_NAME         1          1
               10 STORE_NAME          1          1

-The ``..`` at the begnninng indicate that we are on an instruction which is in between lines.
+The ``..`` at the beginning indicate that we are on an instruction which is in between lines.
 We've now loaded the docstring onto the evaluation stack with ``LOAD_CONST`` Let's see the evaluation stack with ``info stack``

 ::